01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

 >> PASSIVE POOL

-As alluded earlier, 86% of top performers aren’t actively looking for a gig, reports Talent Now.
+As alluded to earlier, 86% of top performers aren’t actively looking for a gig, reports talent Now.
 No wonder more than seven in 10 organizations can’t find the right C-suite leaders, say McKinsey researchers.
 Although passive talent isn’t looking for a new opportunity today, most are open to a compelling one.